1978–79 Port Vale F.C. season: Fourth Division

 Going into December four games unbeaten, Butler then splashed out £30,000 on Chester's Bob Delgado.
 Despite this, Vale were thumped 6–2 by Barnsley in front of 10,532 at Oakwell.
 In January, legendary England goalkeeper Gordon Banks was appointed as coach, and results began to pick up as Vale were lifted into eighth spot.
-Healy left the club in February, only to return two weeks later.
-Behind the scenes there was trouble when Arthur McPherson ruled that club shares could only be transferable to a male relation, in order 'to safeguard plans by the current directors'.
+Healy quit the club in February, only to return two weeks later.
+Behind the scenes, there was trouble when Arthur McPherson ruled that club shares could only be transferable to a male relation, in order 'to safeguard plans by the current directors'.
 More defeats came, and the big money signings were targeted by fans for abuse.
-Butler reacted by calling the fans 'a bunch of yobs'.
+Butler reacted by switching to a 4–4–2 formation and calling the fans 'a bunch of yobs'.
 From mid-March, Vale went seven games with only one victory and one goal scored.

-On 21 March violence returned to Vale Park, when Portsmouth keeper Peter Mellor saved a penalty, floored Peter Farrell and made an 'assortment of gestures' to the Bycars End – he found himself attacked by a Vale fan on the pitch for his efforts.
-On 13 April, Vale surrendered a three-goal lead at Springfield Park to lose 5–3 to Wigan Athletic.
-Danger of ending up in the re-election zone was ended with a late four game unbeaten spell, despite heavy defeats from Reading and York City.
+On 21 March, violence returned to Vale Park, when Portsmouth keeper Peter Mellor saved a penalty, floored Peter Farrell and made an 'assortment of gestures' to the Bycars End – he found himself attacked by a Vale fan on the pitch for his efforts.
+On 13 April, Vale surrendered a three-goal lead at Springfield Park to lose 5–3 to fifth-placed Wigan Athletic.
+Only 2,160 attended a 1–1 draw at home with Hereford United on 1 May.
+Danger of ending up in the re-election zone was ended with a late four-game unbeaten spell, despite heavy defeats from Reading and York City.

-They finished in sixteenth place with 42 points, with an awful defensive record of seventy goals conceded.
-Despite this their scoring tally away from Burslem was the highest in the Football League, and they were given £2,125 as a reward.
-Player of the Year Bernie Wright secured fifteen goals in what was a poor season for the club.
+They finished in 16th place with 42 points, with an awful defensive record of seventy goals conceded.
+Despite this, their scoring tally away from Burslem was the highest in the Football League, and they were given £2,125 as a reward.
+Player of the Year Bernie Wright secured 15 goals in what was a poor season for the club.

 Finances

 On the financial side, a record £52,000 loss was made despite a remarkable £225,000 income from the club's commercial department.
 Butler's transfer dealings had lost the club £36,000, whilst wages more than doubled from £113,000 to £259,000.
 The club's liabilities stood at £187,000.
-Despite all of this the club made 'surprisingly sparing use of the pruning knife', letting go just four players, most significantly David Harris (Halifax Town) and Andy Proudlove (Stafford Rangers).
-Behind the scenes, long-time club servant and president Mark Singer was fired, though chairman Arthur McPherson made no comment to the press.
+Despite all of this, the club made 'surprisingly sparing use of the pruning knife', letting go of just four players, most significantly David Harris (Halifax Town) and Andy Proudlove (Stafford Rangers).
+Behind the scenes, long-time club servant and president Mark Singer resigned from the board and was later sacked.
+However, club chairman Arthur McPherson did not comment to the press.

 Cup competitions

-In the FA Cup, a weeks preparation in Blackpool failed to prevent Vale exiting at the first stage with a 1–0 defeat to Bradford City at Valley Parade.
+In the FA Cup, a week of preparation in Blackpool failed to prevent Vale from exiting at the first round with a 1–0 defeat to Bradford City at Valley Parade.

-In the League Cup, Third Division Chester knocked the Vale out 4–1 on aggregate.
+In the League Cup, Third Division side Chester knocked the Vale out 4–1 on aggregate.
+Teenage midfielder Ged Stenson was described as "the only glimmer of light" from the encounter.